Jones enters her 11th season at the helm of the Green Terror field hockey program.

 The recipient of the NCAA Ethnic Minority and Women’s Enhancement Grant in 2002, she also worked as an athletic administrative intern during her two years at Washington and Lee.

 In addition to her time with the Generals and Royals, Miranda Jones has served as a coach with the United States Field Hockey Futures Program since 2002 in addition to working numerous camps and at the U.S. Field Hockey National Hockey Festival in 2002 and 2004.

 In addition to earning a bachelor of science in physical education from Longwood in 1999, she earned her master of science degree in athletic administration and coaching from James Madison in May 2006.

-Jones resides in Owings Mills with her husband, Bryan.
+Jones resides in Owings Mills with her husband, Bruan.
 The couple gave birth to their first child, Ellyson, in October 2012 and are expecting their second child in November.